Charlotte Douglas International Airport: Other facilities

 Charlotte Douglas International Airport is one of a small number of major "hub" airports in the world that has an aviation museum located on the field.
-The Carolinas Aviation Museum, established in 1992, has a collection of over 50 aircraft, including a DC-3 that is painted in Piedmont Airlines livery.
+Sullenberger Aviation Museum, established in 1992, has a collection of over 50 aircraft, including a DC-3 that is painted in Piedmont Airlines livery.
 The museum also has an aviation library with over 9,000 volumes and a very extensive photography collection.
 Rare aircraft in the collection include one of only two surviving Douglas D-558 Skystreak aircraft and the second (and oldest surviving) U.S.-built Harrier, which was used as the flight-test aircraft and accumulated over 5,000 flight-test hours.
 In January 2011, the museum acquired N106US, the US Airways Airbus A320 ditched by captain Chesley Sullenberger as US Airways Flight 1549 in the Hudson River on January 15, 2009.
 This aircraft, which was delivered on June 10, 2011, is about 35 years younger than any other commercial airliner on display in a museum.

 Charlotte Douglas International Airport is one of the few airports in the United States with a public viewing area.
-Here, visitors can watch planes take off, land, and taxi to and from runway 18C/36C in addition to providing a view of concourse A. The Overlook is a popular spot for aviation enthusiasts and plane spotters.
+Here, visitors can watch planes land and taxi to and from runway 18R/36L in addition to providing a view of runway 18C/36C and concourse A. There are also bathroom facilities, a location for food trucks, a restored F-4 Phantom II on display and a children's playground.
+The Overlook is a popular spot for aviation enthusiasts and plane spotters.

+Charlotte Douglas International Airport is a smoke-free facility, which means that smoking is prohibited inside the terminal building, including all restaurants, bars, lounges, and airline clubs.
+This is in accordance with the North Carolina Smoke-Free Law, which bans smoking in most of the public places and workplaces.
+However, this does not mean that smokers have no options at CLT.
+The Charlotte airport smoking area is easily accessible from inside and outside the terminal using the elevators or stairs near Door 1A or Door 1B.